-When the sun starts to set down, below the surface start a frenzy, some rush to get a safe hidden place to spend the night without get eaten by random night hunters and others stretch their fins ready for the active darkness coming ahead.
+When the sun starts to set down, below the surface starts a frenzy, some rush to get a safe hidden place to spend the night without get eaten by random night hunters and others stretch their fins ready for the active darkness coming ahead.

-The scene changes as day creatures retire and nocturnal organisms emerge, a feeling of calmness floods up your body, even air consumption is reduced in some cases, now is no point to look further or to “the blue” as you are now limited to see just as far as the glow of your torch allows .
+The scene changes as day creatures retire and nocturnal organisms emerge, a feeling of calmness floods up your body, even air consumption is reduced in some cases.
+Now there is no point to look further or into “the blue” as you are limited to see just as far as the glow of your torch allows .

 Many others will maybe around during day light but much more likely to see them because they hunt during night, like Two spots Lion Fish and Spanish Dancer.
 Cardinal fish and Rabbit fish freeze when you point them with your light making them easy prey for opportunist Barracudas.
-What you can definitely guaranty is lots and lots of Crabs, Shrimps and Fluorescent Plankton.
+What you can definitely guarantee is an abundance of Crabs, Shrimps and Fluorescent Plankton.

 It is true that many divers dive only during day time and many of them have never even done a night immersion!
 Why?
 Many are victims of the myth that been an Open Water Diver level does not allow you to do one!
 FALSE!